Clemency, Luxembourg: An ancient parish

 Although today's high-steepled church was built in 1726, records indicate that the community and its parish are far older.
 Information from the Pétange tourist office explains how one Karl Martell offered Clemency and Pétange to St. Maximin's Abbey, Trier, in 723.
 A document dated 1140 reports that Pétange belonged to the parish of Clemency.
 This apparently continued to be the case for several hundred years.

 The old railway

 In 1873, the Prince Henri railway was opened.
 It took passengers and goods from Pétange to Steinfort via Clemency.
 After it was extended in 1880 to run as far as Ettelbruck, a total distance of 52 km, it became known as the Attert Line.
 The railway, which operated until 1967, mainly for transporting iron ore and coke for the mining operations in the region.
 Today the old line has been converted into a cycle track.

 The castle

-Clemency also has a small residential castle located close to the church in the centre of the town, owned by the famous Schon dynasty since 1869.
+Clemency also has a small residential castle located close to the church in the centre of the town.
 Built in the 1660s, Clemency Castle had fallen into disrepair but in 2009 extensive renovation work was completed.
 As a result, the castle is now open to the public from time to time.